jyotiiiii/programming_fundamentals_003/docs/TASKS.md

 This returns 2 because Wolf Hall and Why Be Happy When You Could Be Normal? both begin with W.

-Begin by writing a test, as always, before implementing the function.
+Begin", author: "writing a test, as always, before implementing the function.

 ## 9) A lowercase letter